Multiset: Basic properties and operations

 Two multisets are disjoint if their supports are disjoint sets.
 This is equivalent to saying that their intersection is the empty multiset or that their sum equals their union.

 There is an inclusion–exclusion principle for finite multisets (similar to the one for sets), stating that a finite union of finite multisets is the difference of two sums of multisets: in the first sum we consider all possible intersections of an odd number of the given multisets, while in the second sum we consider all possible intersections of an even number of the given multisets.

 Counting multisets

-The number of multisets of cardinality k, with elements taken from a finite set of cardinality n, is called the multiset coefficient or multiset number.
+The number of multisets of cardinality k, with elements taken from a finite set of cardinality n, is sometimes called the multiset coefficient or multiset number.
 This number is written by some authors as $\textstyle\left(\!\!{n\choose k}\!\!\right)$, a notation that is meant to resemble that of binomial coefficients; it is used for instance in (Stanley, 1997), and could be pronounced "n multichoose k" to resemble "n choose k" for $\tbinom n k.$ Like the binomial distribution that involves binomial coefficients, there is a negative binomial distribution in which the multiset coefficients occur.
-Multiset coefficients should not be confused with the unrelated multinomial coefficients that occur in the multinomial theorem.
+Multiset coefficients should not be confused with the multinomial coefficients that occur in the multinomial theorem.